 One of the strategies that was implemented in May 2016 to support our staff was the Peer Support Network (PSN).
-The goal of the Peer Support Network (PSN) is to provide proactive education for all Community Safety members regarding critical incident stress and other stress-related issues.
-The PSN Team endeavors to minimize the harmful effects of stress during or following a crisis, emergency, or personal situation through reactive interventions when personnel request assistance.
+The goal of the PSN is to provide proactive education for all Community Safety members regarding critical incident stress and other stress-related issues.
+The PSN Team works to minimize the harmful effects of stress during or following a crisis, emergency, or personal situation through reactive interventions when personnel request assistance.

-Through individual peer-to-peer support and/or group defusing(s), the team provides paramedic/fire personnel with assistance in alleviating potential stress-related symptoms.
+Through individual peer-to-peer support and/or group defusing(s)/debriefing(s), the team provides paramedic/fire personnel with assistance in alleviating potential stress-related symptoms.
 The PSN's role is not to provide clinical services, psychotherapy, or professional counseling, but to provide immediate crisis intervention, support and referral information.
-Participation during any service provided by the team or its members is voluntary.
+Participation during any service provided by the team or its members is both voluntary and confidential.

-Currently there are 18 members within the PSN team.
+Currently, there are 18 members within the PSN team.
 Members consist of paramedics, career and volunteer firefighters and managers from both Paramedic and Fire Services.
-In early June 2021, the PSN team conducted a three day training session at Lionel E. Lalonde Centre.
+In early June 2021, the PSN team conducted a three-day training session at the Lionel E. Lalonde Centre.
 The focus of the training included on-boarding of six new team members and to provide additional training and skills for the existing 12 members.
 Dr. Ethier, along with her colleagues from Breakwater Institute, delivered the training.
 Feedback from the PSN team after this session was very positive and PSN members indicated that they feel more prepared to assist all Community Safety members.
-Our PSN team will continue to participate in professional development sessions with a local clinical psychologist throughout the year.
+Our PSN team has continued to participate in professional development sessions with a local clinical psychologist throughout 2022.
 These sessions are instrumental to provide on-going development of our PSN team.

-Since being established in May 2016, the PSN team has been contacted a total of 945 times to provide support to CS members.
-The PSN team plays an integral role in supporting all CS members and all staff.
-Everyone is routinely reminded to reach out to any member of PSN if they require additional support.
+Since being established in May 2016, the PSN team has made a total of 1,418 contacts to provide support to Community Safety members.
+The PSN team plays an integral role in supporting all Community Safety members and all staff.
+Everyone is routinely reminded to reach out to any member of the PSN if they require additional support.